-I have a dimension 3000 xp and my computer was working fine yesterday and today is just keeps restarting I ran a system restore on safe mode but it didnt work.
-I dont know why it keeps restarting like that.
+I have a dimension 3000 XP and my computer was working fine yesterday and today is just keeping restarting I ran a system restore on safe mode but it didn't work.
+I don't know why it keeps restarting like that.
 Is there any way to fix this problem?
 I have important folders and files that haven't backed up.
 Thanks in advance.

 Don't have a Windows Install Disc or it still doesn't work?
-You need to choose the third way: get a Windows bootable CD or USB that can help you access your computer and repair your Windows problems.
-Here is my recommendation: Wondershare LiveBoot Boot CD/USB.
-You can use it to make a bootable CD or USB and fix your XP issue.
+You need to createt a Windows bootable CD or USB that can help you access your computer and repair your Windows problems.

-When the problem fixed, take out of the LiveBoot CD/ usb drive, and restart your computer as normal.
+When the problem fixed, take out of the Bootable CD/ USB drive, and restart your computer as normal.
 Then you'll find that you can boot your computer successfully as normal.